myles-lewis/nestedcv/cran-comments.md

 0 errors | 0 warnings | 0 note

+* Fixed CRAN check ERROR due to update in fastshap package
+* Additional bugfixes

-* Fix citation to use bibentry
+* Fixed citation to use bibentry
 * Minor update with bugfixes and added a requested feature to enable passing of outer_fold IDs to the final round of CV